jeffmcfadden/genie_cli/README.md

   - `RunTests`: Run your test suite and capture results.
   - `TakeANote`: Write notes without affecting your source files.
   - `AskForHelp`: Request guidance or explanations from the AI.
-- Enforces TDD workflow: tests first, implementation second.
+- Enforces Genie workflow: tests first, implementation second.
 - Restricts file operations to your project directory for safety.

 ## Installation